GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

   overview][mv3-overview].)

 * **Security:** Is the extension safe for users?
-Make sure your extension does not pose security threats, does not use deceptive installation tactics and meets Chrome Web Store's data privacy requirements (see this [FAQ][user-data-faq]).
+Make sure your extension does not pose security threats and does not use deceptive installation tactics (see [Stay secure][stay-secure] for a more in-depth discussion.)

+* **User privacy:** Make sure that your extension handles user data appropriately and conforms to Chrome Web Store's data privacy requirements.
+(See this [FAQ][user-data-faq] for further details.)

 * **Performance:** Does the extension function at an outstanding level?
 High-quality extensions don't just perform their intended action, they do so while using as few system resources as